 - Network Virtualization

-Each category offers various certification levels, such as:
+Each such category offers various certification levels, including:

 - VMware Certified Associate (VCA)

 - VMware Certified Design Expert (VCDX)

 Associate certification typically requires passing a single exam to achieve certification.
 Candidates for Professional and Advanced Professional certifications must either take a training course or earn a prerequisite certification and pass an exam (a few certifications require two exams).
 Achieving a VCDX certification is more involved.
 Candidates must first obtain multiple prerequisite certifications, then create a production-ready VMware solution and defend it in front of a panel.